vesoft-inc/nebula-web-docker/docs/en/use-console/st-ug-open-in-explore.md

 # Open in Explore

-You can run nGQL statements on **Console** to query vertex or edge data and then import the result into **Explore** to view them in a visualized way.
+With the **Open in Explore** function, you can run nGQL statements on the **Console** tab page to query vertex or edge data and then view the result on the **Explore** page in a visualized way.

 ## Studio version

-Studio v1.2.1-beta or later versions supports this function.
+Studio of v1.2.1-beta or later versions supports this function.
 To update the version, run this command.

 ```bash
 docker-compose pull && docker-compose up